Table of Contents

 In this case, both XX and XY sets of chromosomes and XX/XY mosaics can be present, with the first scenario being the most common.
 Humans who have this set of chromosomes develop both ovaries and testicles.
-There is sometimes a so-called ovotestis containing both in one capsule.
+Sometimes a condition called ovotestis is present, whereby both ovarian and testicular features occur in the same gonad .
 The phenotype and the external genitals can be female, male, or intersexual.
-True hermaphrodites often have a female psychological identity.
+True hermaphrodites often have a female physiological identity.

 Both masculine and feminine forms exist.
 The feminine form describes people with an XX-set of chromosomes, and whose adrenal gland produces too much testosterone.
 Despite having normally-developed ovaries, these women can develop male external genitals in different manifestations.
-In the opposite case, the masculine form relates to people with a XY set of chromosomes who produce too little AMH or testosterone.
+On the other hand, the masculine form relates to people with a XY set of chromosomes who produce too little AMH or testosterone.
 This results in varying degrees of insufficient development of the testicles and the external genitals.

 Hypospadias and Epispadias